 Instructions to Referees.
 Instructions to Secretaries.
-Instructions to Players Linesmen must signal when the ball is out of play, and indicate which side is entitled to the corner-kick, goal-kick, or throw-in.
-They must also call the attention of the Referee to rough play or ungentlemanly con- duct, and must give their opinion on any point on which the Referee may consult them.
-If they notice any breach of the Laws that has escaped the Referee's attention it is their duty to inform him of it.
-The Referee has power to order a Linesman off the field for undue interference or improper conduct and to appoint a substitute.
-This author- ity should only be exercised in extreme cases, as a warning will probably be sufficient.
+Instructions to Players

+Linesmen must signal when the

+ball is out of play, and indicate which

+side is entitled to the corner-kick,

+goal-kick, or throw-in.
+They must also call the attention of the Referee

+to rough play or ungentlemanly con-

+duct, and must give their opinion on

+any point on which the Referee may

+consult them.

+If they notice any breach of the

+Laws that has escaped the Referee's attention it is their duty to inform

+him of it.

+The Referee has power to order

+a Linesman off the field for undue

+interference or improper conduct and

+to appoint a substitute.
+This author-

+ity should only be exercised in extreme cases, as a warning will

+probably be sufficient.

+P 10/2002 J 00 Deline 100

 Index.
 Text of the Laws.
 Official Decisions.

-LAW 14 (continued). v.
+LAW 14 (continued). it is proved to the satisfaction of the Court that such misconduct was of a nature that re- quired investigation, he shall be suspended, or otherwise dealt with.
 It is the duty of Referees to act upon the information of neutral Linesmen with regard to incidents that do not come under the personal notice of Referees.
 (Council, March, 1920.)
 LAW 15.
 Ball in Play until decision given.
 In the event of a supposed infringement of the Laws, the ball shall be in play until a decision has been given.

-- LAW 16.

-Re-starting the game after cemporary suspension.
+LAW 16.
+Re-starting the game after temporary suspension.
 In the event of any temporary suspension of play from any cause, the ball not having gone into touch or behind the goal-line, the Referee shall drop the ball where it was when play was suspended, and it shall be in play when it has touched the ground.
 If the ball goes into touch or behind the goal-line before it is played by a player, the Referee shall

 Instructions to Referees.
 Instructions to Secretaries.
-Instructions to Players.
-The ball is in play until the whistle ounds, but the Referee should decide promptly.
-If in doubt consult the inesmen.
-If the Referee declines to accept n appeal a shake of the head, or the yords "play on" may sometimes be used with advantage.
-Don't stop playing till the whistle sounds, and the decision once given don't importune the Referee to re- verse it, or annoy him by remarks.
-When the Referee has once given is decision and play has been re- umed, he must not alter it. • Law 16 expressly states that the all shall be dropped.
-It must not e thrown down.
-A player is not allowed to play the ball until it has touched the ground.
+Instructions to Players. · · The ball is in play until the whistle sounds, but the Referee should decide promptly.
+If in doubt consult the Don't stop playing till the whistle sounds.
+When the Referee has given a Linesmen.
+If the Referee declines to accept an appeal a shake of the head, or the words " play on " may sometimes be decision it is not allowable to question him or express disapproval by word or action.
+To do this is ungentle- manly conduct (See Law 13). used with advantage.
+When the Referee has once given his decision and play has been re- sumed, he must not alter it. • · · · · ····· Law 16 expressly states that the ball shall be dropped.
+It must not be thrown down.
+A player is not allowed to play the ball until it has touched the ground. f.